danialfarid/ng-file-upload/README.md

 When any of the validation directives specified the form validation will take place and you can access the value of the validation using `myForm.myFileInputName.$error.<validate error name>` for example `form.file.$error.pattern`.
-If multiple file selection is allowed you can find the error of each individual file with `file.$error` and description of it `file.$errorParam`.
+If multiple file selection is allowed you can specify `ngf-model-invalid="invalidFiles"` to assing the invalid files to a model and find the error of each individual file with `file.$error` and description of it with `file.$errorParam`.
-So before uploading you can check if the file is valid by `!file.$error`.
+You can use angular ng-model-options to allow invalid files to be set to the ng-model  `ng-model-options="{allowInvalid: true}"`.

-**Upload multiple files**: Only for HTML5 FormData browsers (not IE8-9) if you pass an array of files to `file` option it will upload all of them together in one request.
-In this case the `fileFormDataName` could be an array of names or a single string.
-For Rails or depending on your server append square brackets to the end (i.e. `file[]`).
+**Upload multiple files**: Only for HTML5 FormData browsers (not IE8-9) you have an array of files or more than one file in your `data` to send them all in one request .
+Non-html5 browsers due to flash limitation will upload each file one by one in a separate request.
-Non-html5 browsers due to flash limitation will still upload array of files one by one in a separate request.
-You should iterate over files and send them one by one if you want cross browser solution.
+You should iterate over the files and send them one by one for a cross browser solution.

-**Upload.http()**:
-This is equivalent to angular $http() but allow you to listen to the progress event for HTML5 browsers.

 **drag and drop styling**: For file drag and drop, `ngf-drag-over-class` could be used to style the drop zone.
 It can be a function that returns a class name based on the $event.
 Default is "dragover" string.
-Only in chrome It could be a json object `{accept: 'a', 'reject': 'r', delay: 10}` that specify the class name for the accepted or rejected drag overs.
-The validation `ngf-pattern` could only check the file type since that is the only property of the file that is reported by the browser on drag.
-So you cannot validate the file size or name on drag.
+Only in chrome It could be a json object `{accept: 'a', 'reject': 'r', pattern: 'image/*', delay: 10}` that specify the class name for the accepted or rejected drag overs.
+The `pattern` specified or `ngf-pattern` will be used to validate the file's `mime-type` since that is the only property of the file that is reported by the browser on drag.
+So you cannot validate the file name/extension, size or other validations on drag.
 There is also some limitation on some file types which are not reported by Chrome.
 `delay` param is there to fix css3 transition issues from dragging over/out/over [#277](https://github.com/danialfarid/angular-file-upload/issues/277).

 **Upload.setDefaults()**: